 No new location will tick every box, so it's worth spending time thinking about what you need from a new place and prioritizing.

 Language - If you're moving to a country where the language is unfamiliar, try and learn some of it before you move.
-Or are you looking for somewhere with a shared native language to smooth the transition?
+There are numerous apps and software packages to help you get started.